-This post describes some of the IIS URL Rewrite equivalents of commonly used Apache .htaccess settings.
-This is useful when you want to convert your .htaccess to web.config.
-The second part of this post outlines how to use Internet Information Services Manager to import and convert .htaccess to web.config.
+This post describes some of the IIS URL Rewrite Module web.config equivalents of commonly used Apache .htaccess settings.
+This is useful when you convert your Apache .htaccess to IIS web.config.
+The second part of this post outlines how to use Internet Information Services Manager to import and convert .htaccess rules to web.config.

 The length of the URL for this request exceeds the configured maxUrlLength value is an IIS error telling you the length of the given URL exceeds a limit.
 The Windows Server IIS maximum URL length is defined by the